ebenagati/Portfolio/Spotify Project/README.md

 I believe my top artist should be the artist that I have spent the most time listening to rather than the artist who I have played the most often as listening to an artist for a longer amount of time shows a deeper level of engagement versus.

 ## Analysis
-In order to address the problem statement, I will use the below metholodology to analyse whether Drake truly deserves a spot in my top 5 artists across the years:
+In order to address the problem statement, I will use the below metholodology to analyse whether Drake truly deserves a spot in my top 5 artists across the last 5 years:
 - Date period will be across a full year
 - Top Artists are determined by how long they have been played within the year
 - Songs listened to via incognito mode do not count